What if you could transform your sexless marriage into one where you “make love” all the time?

-A sexless marriage makes my marriage vulnerable
+4. A sexless marriage may make your marriage vulnerable.

-Anger and disappointment over a sexless marriage can drive us into cheating, sex addictions, and other unhealthy exits we use to try and fill that huge vacuum that exists in a sexless marriage.
+There are plenty of “illusions of intimacy” we can fall prey to.
+Anger and disappointment over a sexless marriage can drive us into cheating, pornography, and other unhealthy exits we use to try and fill that huge vacuum that exists.

 One husband said that after years of being rejected on a regular basis, and after begging his wife to change with no result, he started signing up on dating sites online.